NeuralCrop: Combining physics and machine learning for improved crop yield projections: Results

 \subsection{Long-term yield projections}

 Our evaluation setup focuses on the ability of NeuralCrop to capture the long-term interannual yield variability, which is a key requirement for GGCMs.
-After pre-training, NeuralCrop and LPJmL exhibit a strong agreement in their simulated wheat and corn yields at the subnational level (Supplementary Information Figs.~\ref{fig_EU_wheat_pretrain} and~\ref{fig_us_corn_pretrain}), indicating the feasibility of the hybrid approach.
-We compare simulated wheat yields from NeuralCrop and state-of-the-art GGCMs with the harmonized EU subnational crop statistics dataset \cite{ronchetti2024harmonized} and corn yields with USDA statistics at the subnational level over the period 2000-2019.
-The simulated yields are aggregated using an area-weighted averaging method to the administrative units of yield statistics (see Methods and Supplementary Information~\ref{sec:yield-aggregation}).
-Prior to comparison, all yield time series are detrended using a smoothing spline (Methods and Supplementary Information~\ref{sec:yield-detrending}).
-We focus on temporal correlations to evaluate model performance.
+We compare simulated wheat yields from NeuralCrop and state-of-the-art GGCMs with the harmonized EU subnational crop statistics dataset (hereafter, EU statistics) \cite{ronchetti2024harmonized} and corn yields with USDA statistics at the county level over the period 2000-2016.
+The simulated yields are aggregated from a spatial resolution of 0.5° to the subnational units of yield statistics, using an area-weighted averaging method (see Methods and Supplementary Information~\ref{sec:yield-aggregation}).
+Prior to comparison, we detrend all yield time series using a cubic smoothing spline to remove the effects of long-term crop breeding advances and management improvements, focusing on climate-driven yield variability (Methods and Supplementary Information~\ref{sec:yield-detrending}).